SteveG365/QST-Honours-Project/README.md

 ## Overview

-The goal of this project is to reconstruct unknown quantum states from simulated measurement data.
+The goal of this project is to reconstruct unknown quantum states represented by density matrices $\rho$ from simulated measurement data.
 The pipeline supports:

 ### State sampling:
 - Haar-random and Hilbert–Schmidt–random state generation